Maccabi Haifa F.C.: 2000 and beyond

 In the 1st game of the 3rd round of the qualifying matches held in England, Haifa's Gustavo Boccoli scored on the 29th minute, an advantage that lasted just 4 minutes.
-Craig Bellamy evened the score and in front of 40,000 local fans, Haifa stood bravely up to the 88th minute when Mark Gonzales scored the winning goal for the hosts.
+Craig Bellamy evened the score and in front of 40,000 local fans, Haifa stood bravely up to the 88th minute when Mark González scored the winning goal for the hosts.
 Due to the security situation in Israel, the return match was not held in Ramat Gan but in Kyiv, Ukraine, at the Valery Lobanovsky stadium, with 1,700 spectators.
 The game ended in a 1–1 tie.
 The last twenty minutes of the game were stressful for Rafa Benitez's players.
-Indeed, the giant Peter Crouch gave his team the advantage (54) and an away goal, but Roberto Colautti (63) tied the score and from here on the movement towards the host's goalpost became one-sided.
+After Peter Crouch gave the guests the advantage (54) and an away goal, but Roberto Colautti (63) tied the score and from here on the movement towards the host's goalpost became one-sided.
 The tie score sent Haifa to compete in the UEFA Cup.

 In the return match in Bulgaria against Litex Lovech, Haifa played well: Xavier Dirceu scored an impressive goal from distance, Alain Masudi and Roberto Colautti left Eljendario Sanderinio one honor goal.
 In the group stage, Haifa faced strong opponents: The Scottish Rangers, the Serbian Partizan Belgrade, the French Auxerre and the Italian Serie A team Livorno.
 In the 88th minute, the Scots succeeded in doubling the score from another penalty kick given away by a Haifa defender.
 This time Charlie Adam scored and sealed the victory.
 Haifa returned home and hosted Partizan Belgrade.
 An early goal by Anderson Xavier, the Brazilian midfielder, put Haifa in an excellent place with six points.
 Haifa needed one point in the away game in Italy against Livorno to complete the task successfully.
 At this stage Haifa was drawn against CSKA Moscow.
 The game was moved to the Spartak stadium in Vladikavkaz due to extreme weather in Moscow.
 30,000 Russian fans crowded the stadium.
 Torpedo beat Haifa 1–0 and Lokomotiv beat it 3–0.
 Again Haifa did not score an away goal, but the result (0–0) signaled that Haifa might use its home advantage in the return match.

 In the 2007–08 season, Maccabi Haifa finished 5th place in the league and was eliminated in the last-16 phase of the State Cup.
 Ronny Levy announced that he was leaving.
 Haifa won the Toto Cup after a 2–0 victory over Bnei-Sakhnin.

 Haifa opened the 2008–09 season with hopes of remaining a top team.
 At the end of the season, coach Elisha Levy won his first personal title and Haifa made Israeli soccer history, winning six championships in one decade.